LuckySevyn/Loki/readme.md

 2. **Run PowerShell as Administrator**: This is necessary to install the module if it's not available.

-3. **Set Execution Policy to Bypass (There are many ways but here is one I used with the quotes: "Set-ExecutionPolicy Bypass -Scope Process")**
+3. **Set Execution Policy to Bypass (There are many ways but here is one I used without the quotes: "Set-ExecutionPolicy Bypass -Scope Process")**

 4. **Execute the Script**: You can either run the script directly or use PowerShell ISE for interactive execution.